HNK Zadar

 Hrvatski nogometni klub Zadar (Croatian Football Club Zadar), commonly referred to as HNK Zadar or simply Zadar, is a Croatian professional football club based in the city of Zadar.
 It currently plays in the Third Football League.

 History

-HNK Zadar was founded in 2019 as the informal successor of NK Zadar.
+HNK Zadar was founded on July 26, 2020, as the informal successor of NK Zadar.
 The club's first president was former NK Zadar chairman Damir Knežević, while Marko Pinčić was named as head coach.

 Pinčić surprisingly resigned from the role, and Josip Butić became the new head coach, as well as Zvonimir Jurić was appointed his assistant.

 As of January 8, 2021, the club announced that Želimir Terkeš would become the new head coach, and Dragan Blatnjak his assistant.

 Stadium

 The club's home ground is the 3,858-seat Stadion Stanovi.